1. 2019 Ford Ranger

 Already launched in Asia last year, we will have to wait till September to finally get our hands on this beast.
 The outgoing L200 has been on the market for four years and – although an undisputed triumph – it has been criticized by some for its softer, more feminine looks when compared to more rugged rivals.

-To address this, a radical new face on this new L200 incorporates Mitsubishi’s ‘dynamic shield’ grille design – a theme that’s gradually appeared on all its SUVs from the ASX to the Shogun Sport.
+To address this, a radical new face on this new L200 from Mitsubishi incorporates their ‘dynamic shield’ grille design – a theme that’s gradually appeared on all its SUVs from the ASX to the Shogun Sport.

 3. The New Jeep Gladiator